alexauer/miblab-weather-client/README.md

 Copy the repository into your prefered folder.

-Create a config.json file in the client folder and insert the correct parameters matched to your Node.js weahter server.
+Create a config.json file in the client folder and insert the correct parameters matched to your Node.js weather server.

 ```javascript
 {